-Below are the different charts for award redemptions with Qantas points.
+Below are the different charts for award redemptions with Qantas Points.

 Booking Awards With Qantas Points

-Qantas’ website allows you to book with most of their partners online, and flights can be booked 353 days in advance.
+Qantas’ website allows you to book with most of its partners online, and flights can be booked 353 days in advance.
 The British Airways website is also a great resource for searching out award availability on Oneworld airlines.

-For complicated itineraries, it is best to call Qantas’ U.S. service center at 1-800-227-4500 and give the booking agent the flight information for your desired itinerary.
+For complicated itineraries, it is best to call Qantas’ U.S. service center at 800-227-4500 and give the booking agent the flight information for your desired itinerary.
 An award booking fee applies when done by phone.